-In an interview with the Training Director, he confirmed that training is provided annually on how to search a transgender or intersex inmate appropriately.
-Training records showed that staff have received appropriate training.
-The majority of staff interviewed confirmed that searching transgender or intersex inmates training was conducted and that they understand the process.
+In an interview with the Training Director, he confirmed that training is provided annually on how to search a transgender or intersex inmate appropriately .Training records showed that staff have received appropriate training.
+However, interviews with staff indicated that they have not received, or do not remember, training on searching transgender or intersex inmates.